Page last updated:

-When you push an application, Cloud Foundry automatically detects which buildpack is required and installs it on the Droplet Execution Agent (DEA) where the application needs to run.
+When you push an application, Cloud Foundry automatically detects which buildpack is required and installs it on the Diego cell where the application needs to run.

-Cloud Foundry deployments often have limited access to dependencies.
-This occurs when the deploy is behind a firewall, or when administrators want to use local mirrors and proxies.
-In these circumstances, Cloud Foundry provides an API extension for on-premises buildpacks.
+Note: Cloud Foundry deployments often have limited access to dependencies.
+This limitation occurs when the deployment is behind a firewall, or when administrators want to use local mirrors and proxies.
+In these circumstances, Cloud Foundry provides a Buildpack Packager application.